Keyfactor/ejbca-spire-upstreamauthority-plugin/docs/install.md

         }
     }
     ```

-    > The `plugin_checksum` value should match the SHA256 checksum calculated in the previous step.

     > For a complete list of configuration parameters and their descriptions, please refer to the [usage](usage.md) documentation.